 Those schedule conflicts occur in large part because of an 1845 federal law, which designated a weekday — specifically, the first Tuesday after the first Monday of November — as Election Day.

-But an organization called Why Tuesday is advocating a solution that's already being used successfully in Belgium, France, Germany, India and other countries.
+But an organization called Why Tuesday has advocated a solution that's already being used successfully in Belgium, France, Germany, India and other countries.
 The group wants to change voting law and hold elections at a time that's better suited for modern-day Americans.
 Ideally, they'd like to see Election Day held on a weekend, though making it a federal holiday during the week would be a fallback option.

 Why Tuesday co-founder Norman J. Ornstein, a political scientist and author who is resident scholar at the American Enterprise Institute, says that the current Election Day is an outmoded holdover from an age in which the country was very different from today.